 The Australian Olympic gold medal-winning swimmer Neil Brooks was born in Crewe; World BMX and track cyclying champion Shanaze Reade is also from the town.

-Until the late 1970s Crewe had two grammer schools, crewe Grammer school for Boys, now Ruskin Sports and Language College, and Crewe Grammer School for Girls, now King's Grove High School.
+Until the late 1970s Crewe had two grammar schools, Crewe Grammar school for Boys, now Ruskin Sports and Language College, and Crewe Grammar School for Girls, now King's Grove High School.
 The town's two other secondary schools are Sir William Stanier Community School, a specialist technology and arts college, and St Thomas More Catholic High School, specialising in maths and computing.

 Brierley Primary School was opened in 1907.